Data Breach Prevention: 14 Tactics, Techniques & Tools

 Conclusion

 Implementing these 14 strategies will not be easy.
-Luckily, digital solutions encapsulate some or all of the above within the platform and wrap-around services, including expert consulting from design to maintenance.
+Luckily, digital solutions encapsulate some or all of the above within the platform and wrap-around services, including expert consulting from design through maintenance.

 Whether securing connected devices and monitoring user behavior and network activity, executing third-party reviews to mitigate vendor risk, or creating an insider risk program to manage unintentional employee error, these practices collectively enhance an organization’s security posture.